 - SaaS migration spurs VARs to rethink services and support models

 If you are looking for different ways to offer services and support, the SaaS program developed by Bluewolf, a longtime Salesforce.com partner, could serve as a deployment model.
 Beyond Salesforce.com, SaaS support programs can relieve concerns about pricing and address the constant need for newly deployed applications to be implemented, customized and supported.

 The impact of the SaaS market has left both vendors and resellers rethinking the services they offer customers.
 In this article, experts answered questions about the role the channel plays when solutions providers look for SaaS business opportunities.

-- Checklist: Software as a Service revenue opportunities
+- Checklist: SaaS revenue opportunities

 You have probably heard lingering concerns that SaaS will squeeze out VARs, but this checklist shows a number of specific SaaS revenue opportunities.
 The list makes it clear that creating SaaS business opportunities doesn't diminish the role of third parties, but it does change their responsibilities.